Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

+Here, we show how coherent feedback can be used in the pulsed laser regime to improve the figures of merit for a practical SPS.
 Accurate simulation of coherent feedback is a difficult challenge in quantum circuits, since it introduces a non-Markovian dynamic.
-To calculate $g^{(2)}(0)$ and $\mathcal{I}$ requires knowledge of the two-time correlation functions, which typically use the quantum regression theorem (QRT) (although other specialized approaches have been developed, but they have their own practical limits \cite{Cosacchi2021,Richter2022}).
+To calculate $g^{(2)}(0)$ and $\mathcal{I}$ requires knowledge of the two-time correlation functions, which typically use the quantum regression theorem (QRT) (although other specialized approaches have been developed which avoid the QRT, but they have their own practical limits \cite{Cosacchi2021,Richter2022}).
 The QRT relies on a Markov approximation which fails in the presence of coherent feedback and other specialized techniques must be used \cite{QuantumNoise,Stenius1996,Chruscinski2010}.
-A recently developed quantum trajectory discretized waveguide (QTDW) model which bypasses the non-Markovian dynamic by including the full feedback section of the waveguide at the system level.
-This is done through simulation of individual stochastic realizations of the system which give unique insights into the underlying stochastic system dynamics and can be averaged to obtain the ensemble dynamics.
-The model scales linearly with the number of photon states and is parallelizable which gives numerical advantages over density matrix techniques \cite{Regidor2021a,Crowder2022}.
+To avoid the non-Markovian dynamic, collisional models can be used which include the waveguide at the system level, rather than treating it as a reservoir.
+We will use and extend a recently developed quantum trajectory discretized waveguide (QTDW) model \cite{Regidor2021a,Crowder2022} that combines a collisional model for the feedback section of the waveguide with the quantum trajectory formalism \cite{Tian1992,Dalibard1992}.
+Simulating individual realizations of the system gives insights into the underlying stochastic system dynamics and can be averaged to obtain the ensemble dynamics.
+Our model can also incorporate additional dephasing needed for simulating realistic quantum dots, a limitation of matrix product states, the other main technique for simulating feedback dynamics.
+Moreover, the QTDW model scales linearly with the number of photon states and is parallelizable.

-In this Letter, we connect the QTDW model to photon correlation experiments, to compute $g^{(2)}(0)$ and $\mathcal{I}$ for waveguide-QED systems with coherent feedback, yielding direct simulations of Hanbury Brown and Twiss (HBT) or Hong-Ou-Mandel (HOM) interferometers.
+In this Letter, we connect the QTDW model to photon correlation experiments, to compute $g^{(2)}(0)$ and $\mathcal{I}$ for waveguide quantum electrodynamic systems with coherent feedback, yielding direct simulations of Hanbury Brown and Twiss (HBT) or Hong-Ou-Mandel (HOM) interferometers.
 We summarize the key features of the QTDW model and outline its extension to simulate the HBT and HOM measurements.
-We then show how including a coherent feedback can significantly improve the $g^{(2)}(0)$ and $\mathcal{I}$ figures of merit for a QD SPS by up to 56$\%$, and explain this improvement in the context of the feedback dynamics.
+We then show how a coherent feedback can significantly improve the $\eta$, $g^{(2)}(0)$, and $\mathcal{I}$ figures of merit for a quantum dot SPS by up to 57$\%$, and explain this improvement in the context of the feedback dynamics.